COL James L. Greenstone, EdD, JD, DABECIBe the first one to write a review

-More and more behavioral healthcare professionals and paraprofessionals are being asked to leave the relative comfort of their regular workplace and work in disaster scenarios.
+More and more behavioral healthcare professionals and paraprofessionals are being asked to leave the relative comfort of their usual workplace to work in disaster scenarios.

-This timely publication, Emotional First Aid, is a crisis intervention field guide for behavioral health first responders and second responders.
-First and second responders from novices to those with years of experience will find information to help them respond to emergencies more effectively.
+This timely publication, Emotional First Aid, is a crisis intervention field guide for behavioral health first and second responders.
+First and second responders, from novices to those with years of experience, will find information to help them respond to emergencies more effectively.
+Being unprepared distracts from your mission and steers you away from responding in the future.
 Just because you may be ready and willing to go does not mean, in and of itself, that you are prepared to go.
-In this book you will find many of those preparation and response concerns addressed.
-Direction is given and many forms and guidelines are provided to help make your experience in this relatively new venue a rewarding one.
-Being unprepared will distract from your mission, from your satisfaction, and steer you away from responding in the future.
+In this book, you will find many of those preparation and response concerns addressed.
+You will receive directions and guidelines to help make your experience in this relatively new venue rewarding.

-Understanding the situation is vital to providing useful Emotional First Aid.
+Understanding the situation is vital to providing helpful Emotional First Aid.

 Respond now.
-Crisis intervention needs to be timely in order to be effective.
+Crisis intervention needs to be timely to be effective.

 Those who can survive must survive.
 The ability to triage effectively is paramount to providing effective crisis intervention.